spine/spine.site/app/views/docs/realtime.md

       "record": {"name": "First one!"}
     }

 We can create this server-side, broadcasting it to Juggernaut whenever a record changes.
 For example, we could use Juggernaut's Ruby adapter in Rails to integrate with ActiveRecord models.
-Here we're using an observer, to record whenever the `Page` model changes.
+Here we're using an observer to record whenever the `Page` model changes.

     class JuggernautObserver < ActiveRecord::Observer
       observe :page